 Ask the Dentist: Can Invisalign Change My Face Shape?

 For many of us, the pursuit of the ideal smile requires straight teeth.
 But can the pursuit of straight teeth give us the ideal face?
-We posed this question to i.Dental’s Dr SK Boey, an accredited Invisalign provider and an active practitioner of aesthetic and implant dentistry.
+Let us bring to light some of the commonly-asked questions.

 Straight to the point: can Invisalign change the shape of my face?